codacy/docs/docs/repositories/issues.md

 # Issues page

-The **Issues page** lists all the issues that Codacy detected in your repository.
+The **Issues page** lists all the issues that Codacy detected in your repository, including the severity level and category of each issue.

 By default, the page lists the issues on the main branch of your repository but if you have [more than one branch enabled](../repositories-configure/managing-branches.md) you can use the drop-down list at the top of the page to display issues on other branches.